the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

   });
 ~~~~~~~

 As learned before, we can receive the current value from the input field element by using the listener's event.
-From there, wen use this value as search criteria to filter our list.
+From there, we use this value as search criteria to filter our list.
 An array's built-in `filter()` method iterates over every item and returns each item to the new list when the conditional equals `true`.
 For example, when the `searchTerm` is "Rea", one of the items title's includes this partial string and therefore stays in the list while the other one gets removed.
 Afterward, we continue with the built-in `forEach()` method which displays all the remaining items.

 The search functionality works, but it's not robust yet.
 Try to search for "react" instead of "React".
 The former will not work, because the search functionality is case sensitive.
-Before we change this implementation detail, let's extract the filter's callback function:
+Before we change this implementation detail, let's extract the filter's callback function as standalone function:

 {title="main.js",lang="javascript"}
 ~~~~~~~